 There are various types of common accidents as follows:

-Near Accident: Accidents with no damage or injury is called near-accidents.
+Near Accident: Accidents with no damage or injury are called near-accidents.

 Trivial: An accident with very little damage is called trivial.